-I’ve always found most lectures on cultural considerations in psychiatry to be vague and self-evident.
-The discussions are typically focused on abstract, theoretical and conceptual issues.
-There is an unusual and disproportionate focus on describing culture-bound syndromes such as “koro,” “hwabyung,” and “ataque de nervios.”
+I’ve always found cultural considerations in psychiatry to be a fascinating but difficult topic to understand.
+Perhaps this is because the topic is so broad; lessons from one culture may not necessarily be applicable to others.
+Or perhaps it is because in formal education and exam prep books, there is a lot of focus on abstract, theoretical and conceptual issues.
+Many questions quiz on specific culture-bound syndromes such as “koro,” “hwabyung,” and “ataque de nervios.”
 The theme, if any, is usually some variation of: “People have many different viewpoints.
 Treat all of them with respect.”
-Which should be obvious.
-Of course, my viewpoint is limited by my current position in training and certainly these lectures provide educational value in laying the foundation for more advanced topics.
 But usually, big questions remain: How do cultural differences affect, in a concrete, tangible way, the relationship between a psychiatrist and their patient?
 How does this impact management decisions and outcomes?
 And how exactly can physicians best communicate with patients who hold views, beliefs, values, and attitudes different from their own?

 Well, this book answers those questions.